Create your own ocean zones in a jar to explore habitat, sea animals & deep sea creatures.

 • blue string or thread

-Here's an example of the animals in the Safari Ltd Ocean Toob that we used for our project.
+Here's an example of the sea life in the Safari Ltd Ocean Animals Toob that we used for our project.
 The animals from one toob could be used for up to three ocean containers since they are fairly large and you will only use a few.

-They also make a Safari Ltd. Deep Sea Creatures toob (new for 2015!) so this would be awesome to have for the lower ocean zones.
+They also make a Safari Ltd. Deep Sea Creatures Toob that's awesome to have for the lower ocean zones.
+This wasn't available when we first made our under-the-sea world but we did include them in our next Layers of the Ocean science activity!

 First, overlay the different colors of blue paper from lightest to darkest so that they can cover half of your container from top to bottom.
 Each of these colors/layers will represent one of the ocean zones.